ESET Review: Quick Expert Summary

-My email inquiry was met with a reply that was clearly copy-pasted, and it didn’t quite answer my question.
-I sent it after business hours and received my reply early the next morning.
-This is a pretty good response time, but I would have liked my email to get a more personal response.
+However, I was less impressed with ESET’s email support.
+When I sent an email, my inquiry was met with a reply that ESET had clearly copied and pasted (and it didn’t really answer my question).
+I sent it after business hours and received my reply early the following day.
+This is a pretty good response time, but I would have liked my email to get a more personal and more helpful response.

 Is ESET safe?